"It is more blessed to give than to receive, but it is also more difficult to receive than to give."

 Receiving is a skill that can be developed.
 Many people find it harder than giving.

-To receive well, you must be present.
-You cannot truly receive while deflecting, minimizing, or already planning how to reciprocate.
-True receiving means pausing, taking in what is offered, and letting it nourish you.
+To receive well, we must be present.
+We cannot truly receive while deflecting, minimizing, or already planning how to pay back.
+True receiving means pausing, taking in what is offered, and letting it nourish us.

-Receiving also requires trust.
-You trust that the giver wants to give.
-You trust that you are worthy of receiving.
-You let go of control to experience the fullness of connection.
+Receiving requires trust.
+We trust that the giver wants to give.
+We trust that we are worthy of receiving.
+We let go of control to experience the fullness of connection.

 Receiving as Strength

-In many cultures, receiving has been associated with weakness or dependency.
-The Mature Provider knows this is a distortion.
-True receiving requires courage—the courage to be vulnerable, to acknowledge need, and sometimes to ask for help.
+In many cultures, receiving has been linked with weakness or dependency.
+The Mature Provider knows this is false.
+True receiving takes courage—the courage to be vulnerable, to acknowledge need, and to ask for help.

-When you receive well, you model healthy interdependence.
-You show others that it is safe to need, safe to ask, safe to accept.
+When we receive well, we model healthy interdependence.
+We show others that it is safe to need, safe to ask, safe to accept.

 Receptivity and Abundance

-Receptivity opens you to abundance.
+Receptivity opens us to abundance.
 The person who cannot receive lives in scarcity even when surrounded by plenty.

 The Mature Provider knows that receiving is an act of trust in life's abundance.
-When you receive freely, you participate in the flow of generosity that sustains all relationships.
+When we receive freely, we participate in the flow of generosity that sustains all relationships.

 Inquiry